juanluiscr27/data-structures-and-algorithms-python/README.md

 that needs to be performed on the data structure.

 The basic data structure operations are:
-* Traversing: Refers to the process of visiting each node in a data structure.
+* **Traversing:** Refers to the process of visiting each node in a data structure.
-* Searching: Is the process of finding a given value position in a collection of values.
+* **Searching:** Is the process of finding a given value position in a collection of values.
-* Insertion: Add one or more data elements into a data structure at a given value position.
+* **Insertion:** Add one or more data elements into a data structure at a given value position.
-* Deletion: Remove an existing element from a data structure at a given position and re-organizing all elements.
+* **Deletion:** Remove an existing element from a data structure at a given position and re-organizing all elements.
-* Sorting: Refers to changing the value of an existing element of a data structure at a given position.
+* **Sorting:** Refers to changing the value of an existing element of a data structure at a given position.

 ### Arrays
 Arrays are defined as the collection of items with same data types stored at contiguous memory locations.
-Each item stored in an array is called an element.
-Each location of an element in an array has a numerical value which is used to identify the element, and we call it index.
+Each item stored in an array is called an *element*.
+Each location of an element in an array has a numerical value which is used to identify the element, and we call it *index*.
 Each data element in an Array can be randomly accessed by using its index number.

 Arrays are useful because: